zhao0609/Brain-Dynamics/README.md

   + gd_mult * GD(pred_img, img_clip)
 ```

 For reconstruction, `reconstruct.py` generates 16 candidate images for each test fMRI sample.
-Each candidate is encoded by CLIP-ViT-H, and the final image is selected by cosine similarity to the original stimulus image CLIP embedding.
-This implements the 16-candidate reranking protocol used by the experiments.

 See `METHOD.md` for the paper-to-code mapping.